CHARTER OF THE CITY OF WALDPORT, OREGON

 No elected or unpaid appointed official shall serve a continuous period in office of more than twelve (12) years.

-Chapter VI Vacancies in Office (click to show/hide)
+Chapter VII Vacancies in Office (click to show/hide)

 Section 29 What Creates Vacancy